connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 # ESLINT > AIRBNB > PRETTIER > VS CODE

 This guide is a step-by-step walkthrough for setting up a Javascript linting workflow.
 I work exclusively on MacOS (10.15 Catalina), so your mileage may vary on Linux and Windows.
-The focus is on vanilla, browser-based Javascript, but it includes some coverage for [React](https://reactjs.org/).
+The focus is on vanilla, browser-based Javascript, but it includes incidental coverage for [React](https://reactjs.org/) as well.

 **The goal:**
 1. Install [ESLint](https://eslint.org/) locally, which will check our code for style and structural errors.